dusadrian/academic/content/post/2022-03-28-renaming-ess-variables.md

 The European Social Survey is the most advanced academic survey in Europe, with over 20 years of collecting data every two years.

 It is organised on rounds, with core and rotating modules which means questions names (or numbers) are not fixed from one round to another.
-To integrate the datasets from multiple countries and multiple rounds, ESS uses a mnemonic system, for instance PPLTRST to refer to the question if most people can be trusted.
+To integrate the datasets from multiple countries and multiple rounds, ESS uses a mnemonic system, for instance PPLTRST referring to the question if most people can be trusted.
 This question was named A4 in round 8 and it can have different other names in other rounds.

 While using a mnemonic system is the only solution with integrated data files, it makes the life of regular users somewhat difficult if searching for a particular variable in a particular round.
-The connection with the questionnaire gets lost, as the A4 from the questionnaire is nowhere found in the dataset for round 8.
+The connection with the questionnaire gets lost, as the name A4 from the questionnaire is not found in the dataset for round 8.

 It is in fact a [Frequently Asked Question](https://www.europeansocialsurvey.org/about/faq.html), found in the Data section at question: "How do I use question numbers as variable names?".
 The ESS provided solution is to use software specific script files, and rename variables from the mnemonic system to the actual question names from the ESS questionnaire.